bjamturley/MedSchoolAtlas/Histology/Hematopoeisis.md

 # Classification of leukemias
 A **lymphoma** is a neoplasm of **lymphocytes**.
 A **leukemia** is a neoplasm of **leukocytes**.

-Hodgkin's Lymphoma: Characterized by presence of Reed Sternberg cells.
-Has 5 subtypes Non-Hodgkin's Lymphoma: 12 B cell and 12 T cell subtypes
+**Hodgkin's Lymphoma**: Characterized by presence of Reed Sternberg cells.
+Has 5 subtypes **Non-Hodgkin's Lymphoma**: 12 B cell and 12 T cell subtypes

 **Acute leukemia**: Cancer of immature blood cells.
 Deficiency in mature forms of these cells will exacerbate the condition **Chronic leukemia**: Cancer of mature blood cells (less aggressive than acute)